 Whilst the OSGi framework provides the low-level building blocks to do that in the form of service listeners and trackers, these should not be used directly by developers.
-Instead, a more declarative approach works best, and the Dependency Manager provides this in the form of a declarative API that allows you to dynamically declare and change dependencies.
+Instead, a more declarative approach works best, and the Dependency Manager provides this in the form of a declarative API and/or annotations that allow you to dynamically declare and change dependencies.

-On top of that, a set of OSGi design patterns are defined that can be used as building blocks for more complex applications.
+On top of that, a set of OSGi design patterns are defined and supported that can be used as building blocks for more complex applications.

 The documentation for the dependency manager is split into three sections: